brassb/tools/SSH_Over_7bit_Serial/README.md

   6. In a different terminal session, run:  ssh -p 2022 username@localhost
   7. You should now be connected to the remote server via a "direct" SSH connection!

-## NOTE: This transport mechanism can be used only once -- shutdown instructions:
+## NOTE: This transport mechanism can be used only once

+## Shutdown Instructions:
   1. After logging out of the SSH session, press CTRL-C to exit the "run_this_local.pl" script.
   2. Use "screen -r" (or if necessary, "screen -d -r") to re-attach to the screen session
   3. Press CTRL-C three times to exit the "run_this_remote.pl" script.